 You could do anything you wanted, as long as you didn’t have intercourse, and still maintain your virginity.

 The ensuing problems were evident.
 Unmarried people had permission to act however they wanted, as long as they didn’t technically have sex.
 This opened the door for all sorts of wickedness which is inappropriate to mention here.
 Just be sure that as soon as you give sinners a line to not cross, they will find every way to get as close to it as they can and twist it to suit their iniquitous desires.

-The unintended consequence of a virginity-only focus is for lustful people to do everything but lose their virginity, yet still consider themselves to be OK.
-The problem is that all of these other acts are also sexually immoral, violations of God’s law, and damaging to the individual and their future marriage!
+The unintended consequence of a virginity-only focus is for lustful people to do everything but lose their virginity, yet still consider themselves to be clean.
+The problem is that all of these other acts are also sexually immoral, violations of God’s law, and damaging to the individuals and their future marriages!

 I Will Show You a Better Way